LogentriesCommunity/le_android/README.md

 Retrieve the userkey corresponding to your account. see the logentries getsetup page -> Go with the API -> Android -> Getting the user key

-Add ``le_android.jar`` to the build path of your Android project.
-In the Eclipse IDE, this is done by right-clicking the file and selecting Build Path -> Add to Build Path.
+Next, download the android source code from the logentries github account and add the android package to your Android project.

 Add the android.permission.INTERNET <uses-permission> to the project manifest file.